pacstall/chaotic-PPR/README.md

 ### How to create a local instance

+#### How the PPR is structured

+##### Containers
+The PPR uses three docker containers to function:

+* The `apt-repo` container, which is in charge of holding the repo contents, and generating the repo metadata.

+* The `web` container which is an nginx server for viewing the repository.
+It is available on port `80`.

+* The `sftp` container which is in charge of modifying the repository, primarily uploading packages to the server.
+It is available on port `420`.

+##### Scripts
+* `add-package.sh` is in charge of building the default packagelist into the repository on first run.

+* `generate-release.sh` is in charge of generating the `Release` file structure, including checksums of packages.

+* `rm-old.sh` is in charge of finding and removing old packages from the repository.

+* `setup.sh` is in charge of setting up the initial repository and is an entrypoint that the `apt-repo` container will run on startup.
+If the repository has not been initialized, it will create one, and if it has, it will run `wait.sh`.

+* `wait.sh` will detect modification, moves, creations, and deletions of files in `$PPR_BASE/pool/main/`, and will update the repository metadata and trigger `rm-old.sh`.

 #### Setting the base repository location
 First, make sure you have cloned the repo, and you are inside it.
 Then run `export PPR_BASE=$PWD/ppr-base` and save that somewhere important.